awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-server-side.md

     GET <mediatailorURL>/v1/dash/<hashed-account-id>/<origin-id>/<asset-id>?ads.<key-value-pairs-for-ads>&<key-value-pairs-for-origin-server>
     ```

   The key\-value pairs are the dynamic targeting parameters for ad tracking\.
-For information about adding parameters to the request, see [Dynamic Ad Variables in AWS Elemental MediaTailor](variables.md)\.
+For information about adding parameters to the request, see [Dynamic ad variables in AWS Elemental MediaTailor](variables.md)\.

 AWS Elemental MediaTailor responds to the request with the manifest URL\.
 The manifest contains URLs for the media manifests\.
 The media manifests contain embedded links for ad segment requests\.